rjmeats/BritishRainfall/docs/DailyRainfallSheets/DocumentIntelligence/ExtractedCells/readme.md

 * [DR_Anglesey_1871-1880C_p020](DR_Anglesey_1871-1880C_p020.rot.di-layout.image_map.html)

-Blue and black rectangles on the images show the bounding boxes for each 'Word' identified by Amazon Textract.
-Click within a rectangle to see a pop-up showing the text which Amazon Textract detected.
+Blue and black rectangles on the images show the bounding boxes for each 'Word' identified by Document Intelligence.
+Click within a rectangle to see a pop-up showing the text which Document Intelligence detected.

 Yellow and red rectangles show the bounding boxes for table cells.
 Click within a rectangle to see a pop-up identifying the row/column of the cell, and the text of the 'Word' associated with the cell.
 Cells with a red border have more than one 'Word' associated with them.